 What you commonly see in nightclubs, bars raves or parties is the club DJ.
 They select and play music using multiple turntables to create a more danceable tune.
 Club DJs would employ the turntable techniques which include slip-cueing, phrasing and beatmatching.
 In the 1930s to the 1950s, some composers experimented in using the turntable to create an experimental sound.
 Instead of using an ordinary musical instrument, these composers turned to turntable to come up with a more modern music.
 Today, the technique is more commonly known as turntablism and can be observed distinctively in hip hop type of songs.

-Once I was done as an employee at CheckMaid, I decided to get into DJ’ing as a mobile DJ.
+Once I was done as a volunteer slash employee at Credit Cop I decided to get into DJ’ing as a mobile DJ.
 Mobile DJs entertain audience in any part of the city.
 They are not confined in one place or station because they bring along with them portable sound system.
 They play music in various types of events, in various places.
 Majority of professional disc jockeys belong to this type.

 VJ or video jockey became popular in the 1980s when MTV, a cable television network, was launched.
 The program was devoted to music videos and they were introduced by youthful looking VJs.
 VJs become even popular when discos and nightclubs become a passé and most entertainment hubs provided MTV-style dancing instead.

 In the mid-80s, there was a dramatic change in the banquet and wedding business.
 The popularity of DJ music replaced the live bands that even the popular bandleaders during that time started shifting towards DJ rhythms.
 Their exposure to the crowd helped a lot in choosing crowd pleasing selection of music that became a hit during weddings.